 If you love festivals but don’t love the price tag that comes with them, then volunteering for New Zealand festivals is for you!
 Those on a working holiday visa have the amazing opportunity to volunteer at a festival in New Zealand.
 Be part of New Zealand cultural events, gain skills for life, make new friends, and see incredible performances for free!

-New Zealand hosts some renowned music festivals, from beach-side hippy festivals like Splore to the world’s biggest New Year’s Eve party in the first city to see the New Zealand, Rhythmn & Vines.
-There are also arts festivals, sporting events, food festivals, comedy, multi-cultural events and more happening annually around New Zealand.
-Just take a look at Top New Zealand Events in 2017 and New Zealand Calendar: What’s going on? to get an idea.
+New Zealand hosts some renowned music festivals, from beach-side hippy festivals like Splore to the world’s biggest New Year’s Eve party in the first city to see the sunrise, Rhythm & Vines.
+There are also art festivals, sporting events, food festivals, comedy, multi-cultural events and more happening annually around New Zealand.
+Just take a look at Top New Zealand Events in 2018 and New Zealand Calendar: What’s going on? to get an idea.

 Before you make your way through this article and take in heaps of amazing advice we’re about to give you, make sure that you are prepared to apply to volunteer at a festival well in advance!
 Some of the largest festivals are looking for volunteers from three months to a year before the event.

 5 reasons to volunteer at a New Zealand Festival

 See performances, get involved in workshops, and be part of the New Zealand festival culture